 Your First Steps

 If you are experiencing challenges with your provider your first step of action is to call your provider’s customer service department and let them know your issues.
-Make sure you have all the pertinent information to prove issues have occurred such as past bills, your contract, your account number, etc. In most cases, your provider will do what they can on the spot to resolve your issue.
+Make sure you have all the pertinent information to prove issues that have occurred such as past bills, your contract, your account number, etc. In most cases, your provider will do what they can on the spot to resolve your issue.
 For more complicated issues they might have to get back to you.
 If you find that they have not resolved your issues either right away or within the time period they tell you, then follow up.
 Without resolution upon follow up, you can then take your complaint to the next level.

 When dealing with Rogers, they provide an Ombudsman for an independent review of customers’ problems.
 Although they are associated with Rogers, their mission is to provide an impartial review of any complaints that go unresolved.
 They do not advocate for either side but instead will investigate the issue and help you resolve the issue fairly.
 If this doesn’t work, you can still pursue other avenues to get the end results you want.